ADDIE Model: 5 Stages of Instructional Design (2025)

 Example 1: Sales Training Program

-In the development phase, the instructional designers and subject matter experts collaborate to create the training materials.
+• Development Phase: In the development phase, the instructional designers and subject matter experts collaborate to create the training materials.
 This includes developing presentations, eLearning modules, role-playing scenarios, and assessment quizzes.
 The content is aligned with the learning objectives and designed to engage learners effectively.

 Example 2: Software Application Training

-During the design phase, the training team defines the learning objectives for each user group.
+• Design Phase: the training team defines the learning objectives for each user group.
 They outline the training approach, such as online tutorials for self-paced learning and instructor-led sessions for more complex features.
 They also decide on the training materials, including user manuals and interactive simulations.

-During the implementation phase, the training materials are distributed to the employees.
+• Implementation Phase: Training materials are distributed to the employees.
 Online tutorials are accessible through the company’s learning portal, and instructor-led sessions are scheduled for hands-on training.
 Employees are encouraged to complete the training at their own pace or attend the scheduled sessions.

 Implement a digital adoption platform to simplify the instructional design process by offering a user-centric, interactive, and guided approach to learning, streamlining the creation of effective training materials.